 Each dive is considered without regard to the degree of difficulty of the dive.
 (This is taken into account later by the tariff).

-Nine judges assess the synchronized diving.
-Four concern themselves with how the individual carries out a dive, while five assess the synchronization — how much the pair mirror each other’s movements, including timing, height, distance, and speed of rotation.
+Nine judges assess the synchronised diving.
+Four concern themselves with how the individual carries out a dive, while five assess the synchronisation — how much the pair mirror each other’s movements, including timing, height, distance, and speed of rotation.

 Judges score in whole or half points along the following lines: